SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 To resolve the issues presented above, the `ModelingToolkitStandardLibrary.Blocks.SampledData` component can be used which allows for a resusable `ODESystem` and self contained data which ensures a solution which remains valid for it's lifetime.
 Now it's possible to also parallelize the call to `solve()`.

 ```@example sampled_data_component
+using ModelingToolkit
+using ModelingToolkit: t_nounits as t, D_nounits as D
+using ModelingToolkitStandardLibrary.Blocks
+using OrdinaryDiffEq

 function System(; name)
     src = SampledData(Float64, name=:src)